Celytic/Wine-Game-Compatibilities/Game-list.md

 UPDATE: If you connect to a server running CoD4x, you will get an error telling you to log into Steam before connecting.
 So, in this case, the game is kinda borked.

 # Call of Duty: World at War
 Game wouldn't let me make a profile to play, so there isn't much testing I've done.
 May try it under WineSteam to see how it runs.
+UPDATE: will need to try Plutonium, as apparently this is the best way.

 # Battlefield 4
 Game works fine using the installer under Lutris for Origin and DXVK setup (using default Lutris-6.1 prefix).
 You will need to run the following commands to get ping working in game, otherwise you will get kicked from any server: